stephen-bunn/neat/docs/source/architecture.rst

 1. Schedulers are started as their own child processes of the engine
 2. A scheduler communicates over its signal when its requester should run
 3. Engine intercepts the scheduler's signal with the ``on_scheduled`` method
-4. Engine determines what requester should run and calls the ``request`` method
+4. Engine determines what requester should run and calls the :func:`~neat.requester.obvius.ObviusRequester.request` method
 5. A requester communicates over its signal when it receives  data
 6. Engine intercepts the requester's signal with the ``on_data`` method
 7. Engine determines which translator is *capable* of translating the received data and calls the ``translate`` method
-8. A translator communicates over its signal when the ``Record`` model has been built successfully
+8. A translator communicates over its signal when the :class:`~neat.models.record.Record` model has been built successfully
 9. Engine intercepts the translator's signal with the ``on_record`` method
-10. Engine throws the record into each of the valid pipes via the ``accept`` method
+10. Engine throws the record into each of the valid pipes via the :func:`~neat.pipe.rethinkdb.RethinkDBPipe.accept` method
 11. Pipes handle any necessary storage logic

 Schedulers
 ----------

 The purpose of a scheduler is to provide a way of telling the engine when a requester should be called.
-Because these schedulers must execute with their own specific time-frames they are subclasses of ``AbstractScheduler`` which itself is a subclass of ``multiprocessing.Process`` allowing these schedulers to be run as children processes of the process containing neat's engine.
+Because these schedulers must execute with their own specific time-frames they are subclasses of :class:`~neat.scheduler._common.AbstractScheduler` which itself is a subclass of :class:`multiprocessing.Process` allowing these schedulers to be run as children processes of the process containing neat's engine.
-The  ``AbstractScheduler``  provides an anonymous blinker signal attribute and requires that concrete classes implement a ``run`` method which starts (most likely) an infinite loop of request scheduling logic.
+The  :class:`~neat.scheduler._common.AbstractScheduler`  provides an anonymous blinker signal attribute and requires that concrete classes implement a :func:`~neat.scheduler.simple.SimpleDelayScheduler.run` method which starts (most likely) an infinite loop of request scheduling logic.

-Although new schedulers may need to take into account device specific refresh rates or communication rules, most of the time the best option is to use the already provided ``SimpleDelayScheduler`` from ``scheduler/simple.py`` which employs a delay by sleeping the process for a specified second delay.
+Although new schedulers may need to take into account device specific refresh rates or communication rules, most of the time the best option is to use the already provided :class:`~neat.scheduler.simple.SimpleDelayScheduler` from ``scheduler/simple.py`` which employs a delay by sleeping the process for a specified second delay.

 .. note::
-  Because schedulers are subclasses of ``multiprocessing.Process`` if an ``__init__`` method is required of a concrete scheduler, the superclass's ``__init__`` must be called before any attribute assignment.
+  Because schedulers are subclasses of :class:`multiprocessing.Process` if an ``__init__`` method is required of a concrete scheduler, the superclass's ``__init__`` must be called before any attribute assignment.

-For example, the ``SimpleDelayScheduler`` requires an input parameter to specify the second delay which should be used.
+For example, the :class:`~neat.scheduler.simple.SimpleDelayScheduler` requires an input parameter to specify the second delay which should be used.
 The following simplified class snippet was used:

 .. code-block:: python